-Open November 9 - January 15, the Montana Prize in Creative Nonfiction seeks to highlight work that showcases an authentic voice, a boldness of form, and a rejection of functional fixedness.
-The winner, chosen by judge Sarah Gerard, will be featured in CutBank 89 and receive $500.
+Open November 9 - February 1, the Montana Prize in Creative Nonfiction seeks to highlight work that showcases an authentic voice, a boldness of form, and a rejection of functional fixedness.
+The winner, chosen by judge Peter Godwin, will be featured in CutBank 95 and receive $500.
 All pieces will be considered for print publication.
 We look forward to reading your work!

-Submissions are accepted November 9 through January 15.
+Submissions are accepted November 9 through February 1.
 Submissions are accepted through our online submission manager only.
-The $20 contest entry fee includes a one-year subscription to CutBank and covers the reading of a single submission in a single genre.
+The $20 contest entry fee covers the reading of a single submission in a single genre.
 Please send only a single work of no greater than 35 pages.
 Please submit only once per genre - writers are permitted to submit in multiple genres.

 Please DO NOT include any biographical information in your manuscript, but do include a short cover letter in the space provided that mentions your address (where your subscription will be sent), phone number, and email address, as well as the title of your work.
 We apologize that CutBank is not able to send subscriptions to international addresses at this time.